Setting up an environment to make Python contributions to the RDKit

 Running the tests

 If you’re planning on making an RDKit contribution, it’s important to know how to run the Python tests to make sure that your changes work and don’t break anything else.
-For historic reasons the RDKit uses a self-written framework for running tests, but it’s easy enough to use.
-You need to run the script $RDBASE/rdkit/TestRunner.py and point it to the test_list.py file containing the tests to be run.
-For example, if you want to run all the tests in the directory $RDBASE/rdkit/Chem (this corresponds to the python module rdkit.Chem), you would do:
+The RDKit uses pytest to run its python-based tests.
+For example, if you want to run all of the python tests you would do:

 That will take a while and generate a lot of output, including things that look like exceptions and errors, but should finish with something like: